Squishmeist/ocpp-go/README.md

 ## 🛠️ How it Works

-- 📨 **OCPP Listener:** Subscribes to a local Azure Service Bus topic and processes incoming OCPP messages.
+- 📨 **OCPP:** Subscribes to a local Azure Service Bus topic and processes incoming OCPP messages.
 - 🟦 **Azure Service Bus:** Provides a local, Dockerized message bus for development and testing.
-- 📤 **HTTP Sender Server:** Lets you send OCPP messages to the topic via HTTP for easy testing.
+- 📤 **Message:** Lets you send OCPP messages to the topic via gRPC for easy testing.
 - 👀 **Topic Receivers:** Automatically logs all messages received on both inbound and outbound topics.

 ## ✨ Features

 - ✅ Parse and validate OCPP 1.6 messages (Heartbeat, BootNotification, etc.)
 - ☁️ Azure Service Bus integration (queue and topic support)
-- 🗃️ In-memory state management and message pairing
+- 🗃️ State management and message pairing
 - 🔎 Real-time logging of all topic traffic

 ## 🚀 Getting Started